datakurre/blog/content/blog/2020/06/plone-volto-hasura-gatsby-mashup/index.md

 ![](study-guide-image.png)

-As they say: something old, something new and something blue.
+Something old, something new and something blue.

 The perfect match.